michaeloconn98/ARApp/README.md

 **Having issues?**

 **If there are any issues loading the scene, try shaking the device until a development menu appears and hit "Reload".
-If the app is being used on an iOS device double-check that the ngrok URL entered was correct or try using the local IP address of computer in use (the mobile device will need to be on the same network).**
+If the app is being used on an iOS device double-check that the ngrok URL entered was correct or try using the local IP address of PC in use (the mobile device will need to be on the same network).**

 ### Notes
 * At this stage it should be acknowledged that this application is a prototype and is not the finished article.